Pure sine wave. The simplest waveform with no harmonics.

 Highpass Filter

-A highpass filter attenuates frequencies below the cutoff.
+A state variable highpass filter (TPT/SVF) that attenuates frequencies below the cutoff.
 Each filter has its own ADSR envelope that modulates the cutoff frequency.

 Cutoff frequency in Hz.
 Frequencies below this are attenuated.